sad-spirit/pg-gateway/docs/index.md

 ```
 field = any(:param::integer[])
 ```
-in your Condition and the package will expect an array of integers for a value of `param` parameter and properly convert that array for RDBMS's consumption.
+in your `Condition` and the package will expect an array of integers for a value of `param` parameter and will properly convert that array for RDBMS's consumption.
 Output columns are transparently converted to proper PHP types as well thanks to `pg_wrapper`.

 ## Queries are built as ASTs